Orin-beep/HOTSPOT/README.md

 # Format of the output file
 1. The format of the input file should be a fasta file that contains one or more plasmid contigs or complete plasmids.
 If an input contig is too short for protein translation by Prodigal (e.g., <1.5kbp), HOTSPOT may not output any result for this contig.
 2. The output is a TSV file containing the predicted host information from phylum to species.
 Each row corresponds to one input contig.
-Example:
+Examples:

 | Contig | phylum | class | order | family | genus | species |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |